-These artworks are the result of my residence period in Ras Al Khaimah in the UAE.
+Some of these artworks were created during my residence period in Ras Al Khaimah in the UAE.
 I have been particularly inspired by the relationship the Emirati people have with their past and future.
 Even as they look to the future with hope, aspiration, and ambition, they preserve their traditions with respect and reverence.
 I believe the most significant asset a country has its people, I have had the opportunity to meet so many unforgettable characters, such as Inocenta “The Milk Mother.”
 I have come to admire their journeys and, in turn, have been inspired to share their story through my artworks.
 Most importantly, I have come to call these people friends.

 I visited the Khawatir desert tribe and was generously trained in the art of falconry with ambassadors from Chile, the Dominican Republic, and Panama.
 I took long walks along the Cornish, visiting the local cafes and restaurants, immersing myself in the day-to-day life of Ras Al Khaimah.
 I enjoyed the beautiful beaches of Al Marjan Island and had the chance to meet Kamel-Ushi, a German lady that lives in the middle of the desert with her camels.
 My most daring adventure was riding the longest zip line in the world on Jebel Jais mountains, a significant victory for me considering my fear of heights.
 I had numerous new experiences that made me question my worldview, but each one encouraged me to grow in my art and as a person, and I will cherish these memories for the rest of my life.